This article introduces you to Third Party Trust operation that extends the previous Peer Data Sharing Walkthrough.

-STEP 6: Login to Org1_User1 then double-click the file, C:\TestData2\Sample2.txt.
-This operation will fail: Org 2 has not (yet) granted external access.
+STEP 5: From File Explorer, double-click the file, C:\TestData2\Sample2.txt.
+This operation will fail: Org 2 has not (yet) granted sharing rights to Org1_User1:

-At the same time, SSProtect purposely blocks the requesting application from reading raw ciphertext, forcing an error.
-This can, at times, be disconcerting depending on how the application reports the error.
+At the same time, SSProtect purposely blocks the requesting application from reading raw ciphertext, which forces an error.
+This can, at times, be disconcerting depending on how the application reports the problem.
 Notepad (suitably) reports a permission error:

 Add/ Utilize a Third Party Trust Association